Darkomen78/Enrollme-UpdateMe-EraseMe/README.md

-# EnrollMe, UpdateMe and Erase-Install
+# EnrollMe, UpdateMe and EraseMe
 Some stuff to facilitate enrollment, system major update and full erase for non-admin users.

 ## Prerequises